Kamakshi-Handa/Powerbi/README.md

 # Powerbi
 This README file provides an overview of the Home Loan dataset and instructions on how to use Power BI for data visualization.
-The dataset contains information about customers, loan applications, sanctioned amounts, recovery amounts, products, and channel IDs.
+The dataset contains information about customers, loan applications, sanctioned amounts, recovery amounts, products, and channel IDs
-Dataset Description
+# Dataset Description
 The Home Loan dataset consists of the following columns:

 Customer ID: A unique identifier for each customer.